Why Democracy is Bad for the Philippines

 Anyone who views all of human history will see that democracy is a recent and tiny political phenomenon originating from the American and French Revolutions.

 There were other democratic societies in Asia and tribal regions .
-But unlike Greeks or Romans, Asians thought it wise not to preserve democracy because of the weakness and instability that it creates.
+But unlike the Greeks or Romans, Asians thought it wise not to preserve democracy because of the weakness and instability that it creates.

-• Greece was quickly overrun by the Persians who did not have democracy.
+- Greece was quickly overrun by the Persians who did not have democracy.

-• The Roman Republic was a bit democratic but was defeated by the Roman Empire.
+- The Roman Republic was a bit democratic but was defeated by the Roman Empire.

-• China, after being unified by the Chin emperor, never became democratic.
+- China, after being unified by the Chin emperor, never became democratic.
 Instead, it had undemocratic Confucianism which helped it be a strong empire for thousands of years.

 Prior to the Spanish, the Philippines was known as Maharlika which was a confederation of states that were vassals of or connected to Manila.
 Because of geography, the country never had a single ruler and so there was never a single identity nor unified set of laws.
 Filipinos still see themselves belonging to tribes like Tagalogs, Bisaya, Kapampangan, Moro, etc.